amarkaswan/CarND-Traffic-Sign-Classifier-Project/README.md

     <td>Traffic signals</td>
   </tr>
   <tr>
-    <td>No vehicles (label 15)</td>
+    <td>No vehicles</td>
     <td>No vehicles</td>
   </tr>
  </center>
  </table>
  <p></p>

 It can observed that the model was able to predict nine out of ten images correctly.
-In particular, the model miss classified the image of Vehicles over 3.5 metric tons prohibited (label 16) with Speed limit (100km/h) (label 7).
+In particular, the model miss classified the sign of No entry as the sign of Turn left ahead.
 Therefore, the accuracy of the model on the newly downloaded images is 90%, which is less the test accuarcy.
-However, it is good to conclued the performance of the model only with 10 images.
+However, it is not good to conclude the performance of the model only with 10 images.

 <p></p>
 Next, I provide the top five softmax probabilities of these images with their corresponding labels predicted by the model.